TheThingsNetwork/docs/_content/applications/tago/index.md

 ## 1. TagoIO Setup
 After creating an account on [Tago.io](https://tago.io/), go to Devices, click on *'Add Devices'*, and filter by LoRaWAN TTN.
 Then, search for the device that you want to add.
 If you don't find it, select the type *Custom TTN Device*.

-> When selecting Custom TTN Device connector, a payload parse will NOT included on the new device.
+> When selecting Custom TTN Device connector, a payload parse will NOT be included on the new device.
 You will need to add your own parser to extract values.

 Just give a name for the device, type the device EUI, and click on the **'Create Device'** button.